Percona Support Policies

 Does Percona provide login troubleshooting?

-Yes, we will gladly log into your systems to help resolve issues more quickly.
+Yes, we will login to your systems to help resolve issues more quickly.
 However, support engineers can only perform support-related tasks on the supported software.
-Support engineers cannot log in and perform routine remote DBA tasks or help you with non-covered software, for example.
+Support engineers cannot login and perform routine remote DBA tasks or help you with non-covered software, for example.

 What types of incidents are covered?